isomerpages/govtech-stp/_start-here/departing-from-singapore.md

 title: Departing from Singapore
 permalink: /departing/overview
 ---
 <div id="top"></div>

-On this page, travellers intending to depart from Singapore will find instructions on:
+On this page, travellers intending to depart from Singapore can find information on:

 <ol style="margin-top:10px; margin-bottom:10px; font-size:20px;">
   <li style="margin-top:10px; margin-bottom:10px; font-size:20px;"><a href="#advisories">Departure advisories and requirements</a> </li>
-  <li style="margin-top:10px; margin-bottom:10px; font-size:20px;"><a href="#PDT">Obtaining a pre-departure COVID-19 test in Singapore for Overseas Travel (if required)</a></li>
+  <li style="margin-top:10px; margin-bottom:10px; font-size:20px;"><a href="#PDT">Obtaining a pre-departure COVID-19 test in Singapore for overseas travel (if required)</a></li>
-  <li style="margin-top:10px; margin-bottom:10px; font-size:20px;"><a href="#Digital">Obtain Digital certificates for Outbound Pre-departure COVID-19 test (if required)</a></li>
+  <li style="margin-top:10px; margin-bottom:10px; font-size:20px;"><a href="#Digital">Obtaining a digitally authenticated pre-departure COVID-19 test result (if required)</a></li>
-    <li style="margin-top:10px; margin-bottom:10px; font-size:20px;"><a href="#Proof">Obtain Digital certificates for Proof of Vaccination (if required)</a></li>
+    <li style="margin-top:10px; margin-bottom:10px; font-size:20px;"><a href="#Proof">Obtaining digitally authenticated proof of vaccination (if required)</a></li>
 </ol>

 <div id="advisories"></div>

-### 1) Departure advisories and requirements
+### 1) Departure Advisories and Requirements

 <ol style="margin-top:10px; margin-bottom:10px; font-size:20px; list-style-type:lower-alpha">
   <li style="margin-top:10px; margin-bottom:10px; font-size:20px;"><b>Travel advisories</b> - Singapore residents who are unvaccinated or partially vaccinated are advised to defer all travel except in exceptional circumstances.
 For fully vaccinated residents, travel to high-risk countries/regions including Bangladesh, India, Myanmar, Nepal, Pakistan, and Sri Lanka, is discouraged.
 All departing travellers should review the latest <a href="https://www.moh.gov.sg/covid-19-phase-advisory/#travel_advisory" target="_blank">Ministry of Health travel advisory</a> and <a href="https://www.mfa.gov.sg/where-are-you-travelling-to" target="_blank">specific destination advisories from the Ministry of Foreign Affairs.</a> </li>
   <li style="margin-top:10px; margin-bottom:10px; font-size:20px;"><b>Requirements for departing from Singapore</b> – Travellers do not need specific approval to leave Singapore.
-However, all travellers should check with the authorities of the destination country/region for all requirements imposed on travellers departing from Singapore, including whether a pre-departure test and digital health and vaccine certificates are required.
+However, all travellers should check with the authorities of the destination country/region on the requirements imposed on travellers departing from Singapore, including whether a pre-departure test and digital health and vaccine certificates are required.
 Travellers may also utilise <a href="/rgl/visiting-rgl-counterparts" target="_blank">Reciprocal Green Lane</a> outbound arrangements to travel to Mainland China and Brunei.</li>
   <li style="margin-top:10px; margin-bottom:10px; font-size:20px;"><b>Requirements for returning to Singapore</b> - Travellers who intend to return to Singapore should note that the prevailing entry requirements will apply for their return to Singapore.
 For more details on entry requirements, refer to the <a href="/arriving/overview" target="_blank">“Travelling to Singapore”</a> page.
-Travellers who are required to obtain entry approval before returning to Singapore (e.g. long term pass holders, work pass holders, student pass holders) are strongly advised to secure an entry date before leaving Singapore, if they require certainty of a return date.</li>
+Travellers who are required to obtain entry approval before returning to Singapore (e.g. long term pass holders, work pass holders, student pass holders) are advised to secure an entry date before leaving Singapore, if they require certainty of a return date.</li>
 </ol>

 <div id="PDT"></div>

-### 2) Obtaining a COVID-19 test in Singapore for Overseas Travel
+### 2) Obtaining a Pre-Departure COVID-19 Test in Singapore for Overseas Travel

 Travellers who are required by their destination country/region to take a pre-departure COVID-19 test must <a href="https://www.moh.gov.sg/licensing-and-regulation/regulations-guidelines-and-circulars/details/list-of-covid-19-swab-providers" target="_blank">book an appointment with any clinic found on this list</a>.
 As a general guide, travellers who present themselves at a clinic less than 38 hours before their flight will not receive their pre-departure test result on time.
 Travellers are therefore strongly encouraged to allocate sufficient lead time when scheduling a test appointment.